 How To Control Woodlice

+Wondering how to get rid of woodlice?
 Woodlice and Pillbugs tend to be more prevalent in the autumn, winter and spring.
-Due to dry conditions woodlice are much less of a problem in summer months.
+Due to dry conditions, woodlice are much less of a problem in the summer months and controlling them will be much easier.

-Here is some information and advice about dealing with a Woodlouse infestation.
+If you would also like to learn more about woodlice and how to control them, here is some information and advice about dealing with a woodlouse infestation.

 Woodlice (order Isopoda) can be found throughout the UK and there are three main species, Armadillidium Vulgare or Pill Wood Louse.
 Oniscus asellus the Common Wood Louse is the largest of the woodlice found in the UK being up to 15mm in length.
 Porcellio scaber is narrow with dull, rough segments.
 The exoskeleton is divided into segments and the woodlice have up to 14 legs.